 - Listen.
-Being there to help means supporting their choices.
+Being there to help means supporting his/her choices.

-- Tell them the perpetrator is responsible for the behavior.
+- Tell him/her the perpetrator is responsible for the behavior.

-- Help them see possible choices and alternatives.
+- Help him/her see possible choices and alternatives.

 - Provide information about counseling and other resources both on and off campus.